codegolf/pac-man/README.md

 [PLAY THE DEMO](http://output.jsbin.com/hitige/quiet)!

-Use your keyboard to control the movement
+Use your keyboard to control the movement.

 ### Source (470 Bytes)